About the Advice Service

 You can also arrange an appointment with the Advice Service by phoning on 0208 460 0042 or emailing Kim Sutton at kim.sutton@bromleyhomeless.org.
 Please give your name, phone number and outline your problem.

-If you do not have homelessness problems but have other needs, please go to other local organisations, such as Citizens Advice Bureaux
+If you do not have homelessness problems but have other needs, please go to other local organisations, such as Citizens Advice Bureau.

 What the Bromley Homeless Advice Service Offers